Cadillac ELR: Operating modes

 The ELR has a traditional shift lever (PRNDL) with a button on the console allowing selection of four driving modes: Tour, Hold, Mountain and Sport:

 Tour mode, the default setting, lets the ELR operate in all-electric mode (EV mode) until its battery is fully discharged.
 This mode provides the maximum powertrain efficiency and a minimum level of vibration.

 Hold mode allows the driver to save the energy currently stored in the battery for later use, such as traveling in urban areas.

 Mountain mode was designed to provide more available battery power in mountainous environments by increasing minimum battery state of charge (SOC) in the battery.
 The car uses the gasoline-engine sooner, or runs it longer to build up the battery's state of charge, thus allowing the car to maintain performance on steep and long grades.

 Sport mode improved throttle response, and improved feedback with more aggressive steering and suspension settings.
 For 2016, the ELR could combine power from both the engine and electric motor when in Sport mode.

-The EPA's 2014 edition of the "Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends" report calculated utility factors for plug-in hybrids to estimate the percentage of miles that would be driven using electricity by the average driver, in electric only or blended modes.
+The EPA's 2014 "Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends" report calculated utility factors for plug-in hybrids to estimate the percentage of miles that would be driven using electricity by the average driver, in electric only or blended modes.
 The ELR scored a utility factor of 65%, compared with 83% for the BMW i3 REx, 66% for the Chevrolet Volt, 45% for the Ford Energi models, and 29% for the Toyota Prius PHV.
 Real world driving statistics (collected automatically by OnStar and shared by ELR owners on the Volt Stats website) showed a fleet total of 98.46 MPG (141.87 MPG median) as of August 2016.

 Production and sales

 Shipping to dealers of the 2014 Cadillac ELR began in late December 2013.

 In October 2012, General Motors announced that the ELR would be assembled at the Detroit-Hamtramck Assembly Plant, alongside the Chevrolet Volt, Opel Ampera, and Holden Volt.
 The addition of the ELR to the plant represented an additional million investment, bringing the total product investment at the plant to million since December 2009.

 General Motors began assembly of pre-production vehicles to be used for testing in late May 2013.
 Production of vehicles destined for retail customers began in December 2013.
-Shipping to dealerships from the Detroit-Hamtramck Assembly began on December 20, 2013 and, while retail deliveries were scheduled to begin in January 2014, the first 10 units were delivered early in December 2013—six in the U.S. and four in Canada.
+Shipping to dealerships from Detroit-Hamtramck Assembly began on December 20, 2013 and, while retail deliveries were scheduled to begin in January 2014, the first 10 units were delivered early in December 2013—six in the U.S. and four in Canada.

 In the United States, the 2014 ELR had a base price of before applicable government incentives.
 Due to slow early sales, Cadillac skipped the 2015 model year for the ELR.
 The 2016 model was released with a $10,000 lower base price ($58,495 after U.S. federal tax credits).